sadmansk/GameEngine/README.md

 > Note: These instructions are for Mac and Linux, Windows/Visual Studio details coming soon.

+### Current Features:
+#### Core Engine
+- Keyboard and mouse input mapping
+- First person camera

+#### Rendering
+- Wavefront (.obj) file loading
+- Vertex and Fragment shaders support
+- Textures support
+- Basic Lighting

+### Roadmap:
+These features are planned to be included *very soon*.
+- Phong lighting model
+- Material support
+- Dynamic shaders management
+- Level import and export

+The following features are ambitious, depending on whether I plan to move on to writing the C Vulkan engine or not:
+- Physics
+- Animation
+- Scripting

 ### Demo:
 ![Level loading](res/demo/level.gif)
+Loading in a complete level from a wavefront file.
+Also showcases the first person camera.

 ![Texture support](res/demo/texture.gif)
+Showcasing texture support.

 ### License:
 ```